john-bokma/resume-pandoc/resume.md

 Overview:

+:   - Developed custom metric exporter services using the Prometheus client library in Python for CDN metrics and chat services.
-:   - Designed, developed, and managed the alerting and monitoring infrastructure for J.Crew.
-    - Programmatically template metrics and KPIs for production and lower environments using Grafana.
+    - Designed, developed, and managed the alerting and monitoring infrastructure for J.Crew production and lower environments using Prometheus and Grafana.
-    - Implemented custom Prometheus exporters using Golang.
-    - Created probes and alerts using Alertmanager, Grafana, SensuGo, and custom metrics.
-    - Wrote Golang, Python, and bash code for internal tooling.
+    - Wrote Golang, Python, and bash code for internal tooling and APIs.
-    - Migrated from ECS to EKS.
+    - Migrated services from AWS ECS to Kuberentes on EKS.
-    - Wrote and maintained Dockerfiles, Kubernetes yamls, Nginx configs, and Terraform codebase.
+    - Wrote and maintained infrastructure related assets such as Dockerfiles, Kubernetes yamls, Nginx configs, Helm charts, and Terraform codebase.
-    - Wrote architecture documents for our EKS migration and Thanos implementation.
+    - Wrote technical documentation for architecture and code reviews.
-    - Participated in an on-call rotation for production environment.
+    - Participated in an on-call rotation for production troubleshooting.

-## IBM - CISO
+## IBM (Kforce)

 \vspace{-1truemm}

-Software Engineer: Monitoring and Tooling; July 2017 - July 2018; Austin, Texas
+Software Development Engineer; July 2017 - July 2018; Austin, Texas

 \vspace{-1truemm}

 Skills:

-: Python, Flask, Angular, SQLite, Jinja2, Bash, Ansible, Jenkins, Kafka, ELK, git, RHEL/CentOS, Nginx, Kubernetes, Docker, Apache NiFi.
+: Python, Flask, Angular, SQLite, Jinja2, Bash, Ansible, Jenkins, Kafka, ELK, git, RHEL/CentOS, Nginx, Kubernetes, Docker.

 \vspace{-1truemm}

 Overview:

+:   - Implemented data-reliability API using Python for tracking event pipeline of internal SIEM platform.
-:   - Developed and maintained internal tools and microservices for internal CISO.
+    - Wrote internal architecture and design documentation.
-    - Maintained and supported internal ELK-based SIEM platform.
+    - Maintained codebase and developed features for internal honeypot service built using Flask, SQLite, and Angular.
+    - Participated in an on-call rotation for threat detection platform and search infrastructure.

 ## Internships